ABOUT EMOTIVITY

 Eugene YJ Tee

-Emotivity.my is founded by Eugene YJ Tee, who is presently an Associate Professor at the Department of Psychology, HELP University.
+Emotivity.my is founded by Eugene YJ Tee, who is presently a Professor at the Department of Psychology, HELP University.
 Eugene holds a PhD in Management from the University of Queensland and a Master of Applied Positive Psychology from the University of Pennsylvania.
-He has written for, and published in academic journals including Emotion Review, The Leadership Quarterly, The Journal of Affective Disorders, Asian Journal of Social Psychology, and The International Journal of Wellbeing.
+He has written for and published in academic journals including Emotion Review, Psychological Inquiry, The Leadership Quarterly, The Journal of Affective Disorders, Asian Journal of Social Psychology, and The International Journal of Wellbeing.
 Eugene is a TEDx speaker and features regularly on BFM’s The Big Picture.
-He has also appeared in print media such as the New Straits Times, The Edge, and Malaysia Tatler.
-Eugene is a member of the International Society for Research on Emotion (ISRE), the Asian Association for Social Psychology (AASP), the Academy of Management (AoM), and The International Positive Psychology Association (IPPA).
-As part of his science communication and outreach initiative, Eugene has conducted corporate training sessions for organizations including JP Morgan, The New Zealand High Commission, B.Braun, Lazada, Great Eastern Life, Petronas, MSIG, Malaysiakini, and World Vision.
-Dr Tee is the author and co-author of three books – Of Bromances and Biting Cute Babies, Mindfulness and Emotions, and The Science of Feelings.
-His latest book, The Science of Feelings, was awarded by the National Book Council as one of the 50 Best Malaysian Titles for International Rights 2021/2022.
+He has also appeared in print media such as the New Straits Times, The Star, The Edge, and Malaysia Tatler.
+Eugene is a member of the International Society for Research on Emotion (ISRE), the Asian Association for Social Psychology (AASP), the Academy of Management (AoM), The International Positive Psychology Association (IPPA), and the American Psychological Association (APA).
+As part of his outreach initiative, Eugene has conducted corporate training sessions for organisations including JP Morgan, The New Zealand High Commission, B.Braun, Lazada, Great Eastern Life, Petronas, MSIG, Malaysiakini, and World Vision.
+He is the author and co-author of four books: Of Bromances and Biting Cute Babies, Mindfulness and Emotions, The Science of Feelings, and The Tyranny of Speed.
+The Science of Feelings was awarded by the National Book Council as one of the 50 Best Malaysian Titles for International Rights 2021/2022.
+He is a Mindfulness-Based Strengths Practice Certified Practitioner and Reflected Best Self Exercise (RBSE) Certified Facilitator.

 You can email Eugene at eugene@emotivity.my or connect with him on LinkedIn.